tcprescott/sahasrahbot/docs/rtgg.md

 Here is a [list of currently supported presets](presets.md).
 The preset name will be the name of the file without the .yaml extension.

+## Super Metroid (SM)

+### !bingo
+Use this command in RaceTime.gg race room.

+This allows you to have a bingo card generated via the SRL bingo tool at the time the race starts.

+Example: `!bingo`

 ## Global Commands
 ### !lock